Industry News

 SHARE

-Six major payment processors announced earnings this month.
+Ten major payment processors announced earnings so far this month.
 This information is crucial for merchants using these providers, as the results contain deep insights into potential rate changes in the future.

 I’ve pulled some key numbers from each processor below, along with my insider take on what this means for merchants moving forward.